Participant Dashboard

 Course Hours

 The Half Marathon course opens at 7am and closes at 11am on Race Day.
 The Marathon course opens at 8:30am and closes at 3pm Race Day.
 The 8KM course has a start time of 9:30am and closes at 11am race day.
 The Marathon, Half Marathon and 8KM all share the same bustling Downtown Finish Line, where you’ll celebrate amidst a throng of cheering spectators.
-Due to our agreement with the City of Vancouver, the event is required to open roads at specific times and if you arrive later than these times, you will not be permitted to run.
+Agreement with the City of Vancouver require the event to open roads at specific times and if you arrive later than these times, you will not be permitted to run.

-Note: The Half Marathon Start Line is closed at 7:20AM, the Marathon Start Line is closed at 8:40AM, and the 8KM is closed at 9:40AM.
+Note: The Half Marathon Start Line is closed at 7:25am, the Marathon Start Line is closed at 8:55am, and the 8KM is closed at 9:45am.
+Late starts are not permitted.

 Course Availability